Jiar/jupyter4unsloth/README.md

 - [JupyterLab](https://github.com/jupyterlab/jupyterlab)

 ## Introduce
-I originally built this image to be able to use unsloth for large model training on my home Windows 10 gaming machine (with Nvidia RTX4070 graphics card).
+I originally built this image to be able to use unsloth for large model training on my home Windows 10 gaming machine (with Nvidia RTX4070 graphics card which uses an ampere architecture).
 It can run well on Ubuntu 22 (WSL2).
 If your situation is the same as mine, you can also use this image directly.
 Otherwise, you may need to slightly adjust this Dockerfile.
 Good luck.

 ## Run